AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 We recommend getting familiar with the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) for collaborating on projects and setting up your development environment.

 Once you're ready, start looking for a PR to work on.
-If you need help getting started, look at AppFlowy's <a href="https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions">Documentation</a>.
+If you need help getting started, look at [AppFlowy's documentation](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions).

 ### Finding an Issue to Work On